DOCTOR ACADEMIC MEMBER

 Short Biography

-Yanik’s work spans a wide range of topics, from community experiences of Muslims re-entering society after incarceration to the ways vaccine hesitancy in digital public spheres intersects with polarization and socio-economic inequalities.
-His articles have appeared in journals such as Justice, Opportunities, and Rehabilitation and PLOS ONE, and he has contributed a book chapter on European border regimes and security walls in Turkey, discussing sovereignty, the nation-state and border externalization, in the Routledge Handbook of European Borderlands.
-His research has been supported by awards and grants including the Roscoe Martin Fund, the Goekjian/Center for European Studies Research Grant, and the Manfred Stanley Memorial Graduate Scholarship at Syracuse University.
+Currently an Assistant Professor in the Department of Sociology at Ibn Haldun University, Yanık also serves as the Director of the MA Program in Family Studies.
+His work covers a wide range, from the work-family balance and bicultural identity experiences of second-generation devout Turkish women in Germany to the community experiences of formerly incarcerated Muslims navigating reentry, and the intersection of vaccine hesitancy with polarization and socioeconomic inequalities in digital public discourse.
+His articles have appeared in Community, Work & Family, Justice, Opportunities, and Rehabilitation, and PLOS ONE, and a book chapter examining the European border regime and Turkey's security walls through the lenses of sovereignty, the nation-state, and border externalization is included in the Routledge Handbook of European Borderlands.
+His work has been supported by Syracuse University's Roscoe Martin Fund, the Goekjian/Center for European Studies Research Grant, and the Manfred Stanley Memorial Graduate Scholarship.